-→ -all_includes, -local_includes, -no_includes These options control which include files mentioned in a C file are taken into account. -all_includes indicates that all included files will be processed. local_includes indicates that only included files in the current directory will be processed. -no_includes indicates that no included files will be processed.
+-recursive includes, -all_includes, -local_includes, -no includes These options control which include files mentioned in a C file are taken into account. -really all_includes indicates that all included files mentioned in the .c file(s) or any included files will be processed. -all_includes indicates that all included files mentioned in the .c file(s) will be processed. -local_includes indicates that only included files in the current directory will be processed. -no includes indicates that no included files will be processed.
 If the semantic patch contains type specifications on expression metavariables, then the default is -local_includes.
-Otherwise the default is -no_includes.
+Otherwise the default is -no includes.
 At most one of these options can be specified.